harperd/machine-learning/notes/linear-regression.md

 > $\large y\ =\ mx\ +\ b$

 In machine learning, this is called our *hypothesis* function as shown below where theta $\theta$ can represent any two numbers.
-We just have to figure out what those two numbers are.
+We just have to figure out what those two numbers are that allow the function to best intersect our data or features.

 > $\large h_{\theta }( x) =\theta _{0} \ +\ \theta _{1} x$